algorithmiaio/dev-center/_posts/application-development/guides/2016-06-09-data-connector-s3-guide.md

 # Amazon's AWS Data Source Connection
-As an algorithm developer you can easily access the data you need from your S3 account.
-For example if you're building an algorithm that requires a large data file that is stored in your S3 account you can authorize Algorithmia to have read and write access to your S3 account.
+As an application developer you can easily access the data you need from your S3 account.
+For example if you're building an application that requires a large data file that is stored in your S3 account you can authorize Algorithmia to have read and write access to your S3 account.
 This guide will tell you how to authorize acess to your data source and what you can expect setting various permissions.

 ## Data Source Basics
 All data sources have a protocol and a label that you will use to reference your data with.
 For instance S3 is the protocol we'll use in this guide and the label you will get later when you create your data connection.
 The label will be automatically assigned to your data connection as a unique identifier, but you may change it later if you wish.